TsapikouniG/AI-Algoritms-Projects/README.md

 Acknowledgments

-Prof. A. Lykas for providing the project requirements and guidance.
+Thanks to  Prof. A. Lykas for providing the project requirements and guidance.

 Team Members